 Rather than get into the science behind it parallax is best explained with a simple video.
 Here’s one that shows parallax in action.
 This clearly shows a fixed rifle with a red dot, cheap scope and crosshairs that move around depending on the location of the eye to the eyepiece of the scope.

-When you’re hunting with a crossbow and going for a quick shot you may not always get the exact same cheek and eye placement in front of the eyepiece.
+When you’re crossbow hunting and going for a quick shot you may not always get the exact same cheek and eye placement in front of the eyepiece.
 If your scope suffers from parallax and you’re out with your cheek your crosshairs won’t be pointing where you think they do.

 Scopes are often labelled with a distance upto which they don’t exhibit any effects of parallax.
 If you’re shooting beyond that range you need to make sure you’re setup on the eyepiece the same way every time.